'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

 In partnership with the state health department, Dallas County opened a large-scale vaccine hub at Fair Park in January where they planned to administer up to 2,000 vaccines per day for those in Phase 1A and 1B.
 The vaccination center does not accept walk-ups and you must have an appointment to get vaccinated.
 Register for an appointment at the link below.
 The county is also planning on providing vaccines at two other locations in the county where they can administer an additional 1,000 vaccines per day.

+On Tuesday, county officials said they planned to transition the Fair Park hub to a drive-through model that can administer up to 12,000 doses of the vaccine per day.

-Jenkins said Monday the county has administered 28,425 doses of COVID-19 vaccine at the county's Fair Park vaccine hub since it opened on Jan.
-11. Jenkins said the county received 9,000 more doses for this week beginning Feb.
-1.
+Jenkins said Tuesday the county has administered 31,393 first and second doses of COVID-19 vaccine at the county's Fair Park vaccine hub since it opened on Jan.
+11. The county received 9,000 more doses for this week and Jenkins said Tuesday there are about 6,000 doses remaining.

 The judge reiterated that those who have received their first shot of the vaccine do not need to make an appointment for their second dose -- the date of the second appointment, he said, is on the back of the vaccination card received when the first dose was administered.